 Mr. Matt McMenaman, Liturgical Life Director

 The cultivation of virtue in pursuit of the highest ideals of human living can be traced all the way back to the ancient Greek and Roman civilizations.
 Prior to the coming of Christ, perhaps the best articulation of virtue was offered by Aristotle.
-Essentially, he argued that the attainment of happiness consists in virtuous living and contemplation of truth.
-In order to contemplate truth, the soul must be in perfect command over all rational and emotional powers.
-Thus, virtue is the means to that end.
+He taught that the attainment of happiness consists in virtuous living and contemplation of truth.
+In order to contemplate truth, the soul must have command over all rational and emotional powers.
+The cultivation of virtue is the means to that end.

 Christianity recognized the natural goods discovered in the great thinkers of the ancient world and unpacked the deeper meaning of virtue infused by God’s saving grace.
 Fr.
-Ambrose Gareil was a French Dominican whose early 20th century writings on St. Thomas Aquinas and moral theology offered profound insight into the life of virtue.
+Ambrose Gardeil, a French Dominican, wrote beautifully on St. Thomas Aquinas and moral theology.
+He offered profound insight into the life of virtue.
 In The True Christian Life, he distills the ultimate goal of the life of grace as, “the intimate indwelling of God in the souls of the just.”
 This means that the very divine life that God lives within himself is brought to life in the soul.
-The grace of God (his divine life) elevates human nature so that virtuous living takes on a supernatural character.
+The grace of God elevates human nature so that virtuous living takes on a supernatural character.
 The theological virtues of faith, hope, and charity are infused in the soul and the moral virtues of prudence, temperance, justice, and fortitude are divinized.
 God’s divine life dwells within the Christian soul “so that he may stir up and provoke” his own divine activity within us.
 By the grace of God, human action takes on a supernatural character.
 This is the work of God alone and we only aspire to be willing subordinates to his work.
-God only waits for our free acceptance of this gift.
+God merely waits for our free acceptance of this gift.

 What this means is that our moral life must be interpenetrated by our spiritual life.
 The moral life of each one of us is best understood in terms of the pursuit of virtue in all our activities.
-The most basic understanding of morality begins with the notion that one must choose good and avoid evil, but this is the bare minimum of understanding.
-Virtue means moral perfection.
-Virtue is acquired through effort.
-The effort to seek excellence in every chosen activity on a daily basis.
+Morality is grounded in the idea that one must choose good and avoid evil.
+Virtue means moral perfection and is acquired through effort.
+The task is to seek excellence in every chosen activity on a daily basis.
 Perfection only exists truly in God, who is the plenitude of perfection in every way imaginable.
 Therefore, the perfection of virtue in each person is only possible through transformation in Christ, by his grace.

 Garden and Elementary Virtue Sequence